 3.15 The risk appetite is monitored by the inherent and the residual risk assessment figures.
 Generally the Group will manage closely all residual risks scoring MODERATE and MAJOR - but will not wish to tolerate risks scoring as SEVERE.
 The Group's risk appetite is not necessarily static.
-The Management Committee and subsidiary Board may vary the amount of risk which it is prepared to take depending on the circumstances surrounding the specific risk area.
+The Board and subsidiary Boards may vary the amount of risk which it is prepared to take depending on the circumstances surrounding the specific risk area.

-- 3.16 The Management Committee and subsidiary Board shall focus on the monitoring of risks which are seen to have the greatest impact on the business, notably those with inherent risks greater than 60%.
-The Management Committee has also given delegated authority to the Audit Sub-committee to review and monitor the risk register in its entirety and make recommendations as required. - 3.17 Further detail of the risk descriptors are highlighted at Appendix 2 and details of the key components attached to Risk Management are attached at Appendix 3 of this Policy.
+- 3.16 The Board and subsidiary Boards shall focus on the monitoring of risks which are seen to have the greatest impact on the business, notably those with inherent risks greater than 60%.
+The Board has also given delegated authority to the Audit Committee to review and monitor the risk register in its entirety and make recommendations as required. - 3.17 Further detail of the risk descriptors are highlighted at Appendix 2 and details of the key components attached to Risk Management are attached at Appendix 3 of this Policy.